geofoluugm/WP-1.6-Geo-AI-for-Carbon-Storage-Assessment/README.md

 ## 👥 Research Team
-This project is developed by IP UGM – WP 1.6 Team in support of Indonesia’s FOLU Net Sink 2030 target.
+This project is developed by IP UGM – WP 1.6 Team in Indonesia’s FOLU Net Sink 2030.